-- MOVE......All students are to IMMEDIATELY go to the nearest block. - .
-DIRECT ......Staff on playground duty or bus duty will direct students to nearest block.
-All other staff to direct students into classrooms and secure. - .
-ALL CLEAR .......
+- MOVE......All students are to IMMEDIATELY go to the nearest block. - students into classrooms and secure. - ALL CLEAR .......
 Administration or emergency personnel will provide advice and signal the all clear by going room to room or use of phone if feasible.